MuGdxy/GalDesigner/Application.Presenter.md

 We do not have only one kind of resource, we have many kinds of resource:

-- Font
 - Bitmap
 - Brush
-- TextLayout(A Text you can think it is a bitmap)
+- Text(A Text you can think it is a bitmap)
+- TextFormat(Manager the format of Text)

 ### Transform